google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 variable, the mode is your only choice for a measure of center.
 However, with quantitative variables, either the mean or median can be used to describe the “best guess”.
-You can begin building intuition about which of the three measures of center is most appropriate through some examples:
+You can begin building intuition about which of the three measures of center is most appropriate through some examples.

 .. mchoice:: new_student_birth_country